MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/configuring-lsm-using-the-configuration-file.md

 **Applies to**: Lync 2010 | Lync 2013 | Lync Server 2010 | Lync Server 2013

 You can edit the SDNManager.exe.config file to configure LSM.
-The SDNManager.exe.config file is located in the default installation directory, where you will also find SDNManager.exe.
+The SDNManager.exe.config file is located in the default installation directory, where you'll also find SDNManager.exe.

 The following example shows an example from the \<appSettings\> section in the configuration file that contains the necessary configuration settings: